"History never looks like history,

 • The Cincinnati Enquirer article, titled “Horrible Murder in Butler County,” reported that Sylvester’s trial was “set down for Tuesday morning, the 8th.”

-I am both puzzled that Sylvester’s trial seemingly occurred within three days of the murders; perhaps this was not the trial date, but, rather an “arraignment” date.
+I am puzzled that Sylvester’s trial seemingly occurred within three days of the murders.
+Perhaps this was not the trial date, but, rather an “arraignment” date.

 From an Internet source, I found the following definition of an arraignment: Arraignment is usually a criminal defendant's first appearance in court or before a judge on a criminal charge.
 At arraignment, the charges against the defendant will be read or the defendant will be asked if he/she is aware of the charges against them, and will be asked how they wish to plead.
 It is not a hearing to determine guilt or innocence.

 I hope this is helpful, as we continue our efforts to learn more about the Irwin murders of 1865.

 Thanks for all your work in this regard.

 ANOTHER SOURCE: Click the following link to access a summary of the Irwin murders of 1865, as researched and described by Kirk Mee III.
 See "KIrk's summary of 1865 murders."